-As difficult as it might seem to continue having a satisfying sex life after you created these adorable little beings, it must be done — for the sake of your health, happiness and relationship.
-Plus, what mom in her right mind would want to deprive herself of an orgasm (and an after-sex glass of wine) after dealing with lunatic toddlers all day?
+As difficult as it might seem to continue having a satisfying sex life after you created these adorable little beings, it's also super-important.
+After all, we're sexual beings.
+What mom in her right mind would want to deprive herself of an orgasm (and an after-sex glass of wine) after dealing with lunatic toddlers all day?

 Sex and intimacy coach Rebekah Beneteau, who is the founder of Pleasure Evolution, offered the following advice: